Firefighters battle 4-alarm warehouse fire in Pleasantville, senior high-rise evacuated

-PLEASANTVILLE, New Jersey (WPVI) -- An unoccupied warehouse burned for hours in Atlantic County, New Jersey before collapsing and causing a nearby senior high-rise to evacuate.
+PLEASANTVILLE, New Jersey (WPVI) -- An unoccupied warehouse burned for hours in Atlantic County, New Jersey before partially collapsing and causing nearby residents to evacuate.

 Firefighters were called to the 100 block of Main Street in Pleasantville around midnight Tuesday.

-Multiple fire crews from across the area responded to the scene including from Atlantic City, Brigantine, Absecon, Northfield, Egg Harbor Township, Egg Harbor City and Somers Point.
+Twenty fire crews from across the area responded to the scene including from Absecon, Atlantic City, Brigantine, Egg Harbor City, Egg Harbor Township, Northfield and Somers Point.

-The warehouse is located behind retail stores on Main Street and next to the Pleasantville Housing Authority senior high-rise.
-The stores did not catch fire, but there is smoke damage.
+The warehouse, which contained auto parts and tires, is located behind retail stores on Main Street and next to the Pleasantville Housing Authority senior high-rise and other apartment buildings.

+The fire reached four alarms and the warehouse partially collapsed on to itself.
+One of the nearby apartment buildings lost power and residents were forced to evacuate.

+Some had to be helped out of the building by firefighters who used ladders to lead them down to safety because the main entrance was in the back near the warehouse.

 "Sirens went off, but luckily we found out the fire was on the side of the building, the next building over," high-rise resident John Bland told Action News.
 "When I saw flames, it was time to go."